Transportation 2030: Green and Innovative Transportation

 - Pollution should be reduced in all modes of transportation, using options such as alternative fuels and electric power

-- Regulations should help, not hinder, innovation and support economic development
+- Regulations should support innovation and economic development, while maintaining safety

-- For example, unmanned aircraft systems largely benefitted from regulating flexibility to test specific technologies
+- For example, remotely piloted aircraft systems (RPAS) (also known as drones) largely benefitted from regulating flexibility to test specific technologies

 Where we go from here